Things to Know About Power Over Ethernet Switch

 1. Provide Sufficient Power to the Remote Powered Device

 According to the IEEE 802.3af standard, the powered remote device can draw up to 12.95 watts of power.
 Considering the loss of the cable length, the power sourcing equipment (PSE) must have the ability to provide 15.4 watts of power to each port.
 For example, a 24-port Ethernet switch needs approximately 370 watts of power to supply the necessary power to each port.
-The PoE switches should have in excess of 370 watts available in view of the size of the power supply used in each device.
+The PoE switches should have more than 370 watts available given the size of the power supply used in each device.
 It depends on how much power their switching functions require.

 2. Connect the Power Source to Uninterruptible and Redundant Power